ziad0x0f/Wuzzuf-Job-Postings-Analysis-for-Data-Roles/readme.md

 - **84.6%** of these jobs is for data analysts

-- juniors & entry levels have much less oppurtunities as a data engineer or as a data scientist roles
+- juniors & entry levels have much less opportunities as a data engineer or as a data scientist roles

 ### 3. top 4 cities with job openings
 ![](https://github.com/ziad0x0f/Analysis-of-the-Egyptian-Market-for-Data-Specialist-Jobs/blob/main/imgs/geo.png)

-- Most of job opportunities is in cairo & giza governorates
+- Most of job opportunities is in cairo & giza governorate

 ### 4. What is the role with the best salaries?
 ![](https://github.com/ziad0x0f/Analysis-of-the-Egyptian-Market-for-Data-Specialist-Jobs/blob/main/imgs/teamlead%20avg%20salaries.png)